grpc/proposal/A36-xds-for-servers.md

 ### C++

+This section is a sketch to convey the "feel" of the API.
+But details may vary.

 C will need to expose an API for C++ to utilize.
 We expect there will be an xDS filter that will be injected into the server.
-But we do not focus on that here and leave that as an implementation detail.
+But we do not focus on that here and leave that as an implementation detail to be part of a future gRFC.
 Since C is monolithic and we are fine with xDS using internal APIs, there is quite a bit more flexibility in design options available for C than Java and Go.

 Create an `XdsServerBuilder` that mirrors the `ServerBuilder` API.
 It may be possible to implement it via delegating to a `ServerBuilder` instance, but that